 Cloud and SaaS HRMS solutions are often chosen for financial reasons as their low upfront costs provide the cornerstone for a winning business case.
 Many companies are later surprised when the total cost of ownership exceeds their original assessments.
-Here are three typical areas that are often missed out from cloud HRMS TCO estimates.
+What follows is a guide to calculating the true cost of your new cloud HRMS, including some typical areas that are often missing from cloud HRMS TCO estimates.

-How flexible is your SaaS contract?
-In the past on-premise HRMS applications allowed you to purchase and install an application and then you could do what you liked as they had no visibility into how the application was used.
+When your decision is veering towards a cloud HRMS, it’s wise to check the details of the offered contract for any hidden costs.
+How flexible is the contract?
+In the past, on-premise HRMS allowed you to purchase and install an application and then you could do what you liked as they had no visibility into how the application was used.
 Cloud solutions are more of a big brother atmosphere as vendors are hosting your database.

-Many companies lock in a multiyear SaaS contract to get the best rates but then struggle as their HRMS cannot meet the changing needs of the business.
-I recently consulted with a large multinational who was licensed for three years for a population of over 100k employees.
-The business then decided to spin off half of the company in a divestiture.
-The HRMS contract was priced based on headcount, so even though they could ramp down their counts, the cost per employee for a lower population was higher as they lost their volume discount.
+Some companies use the contract to lock in a multi-year cloud contract to get the best rates, but then struggle as their HRMS cannot meet the changing needs of the business.
+Take the example of a large multinational licensing a cloud HRMS for three years for a population of over 100k employees.
+The business decides to spin off half of the company in a divestiture.
+The HRMS contract is priced based on headcount, so even though the company can ramp down their counts, the cost per employee for a lower population is higher as the volume discount is lost.

 Support documentation such as course content, user handbooks and manager and employee quick guides are a necessary part of implementation.
 Most companies include the creation of training documentation and materials as a part of their business case and the budget is spent to get everyone trained and ready for the rollout.